 Why does the school need to fundraise for this project?

 Over the last ten years the school has invested very significantly in facilities.
-Aldhelmsted West, the new Kenelm, the conversion of the Beddington building, the new Science Centre, the Sixth Form Centre… the school has funded all of these projects and more without fundraisings.
-At a stretch we can fund £4.5M of the £7M Arts Centre project, but that leaves us with a £2.5M target.
+Aldhelmsted West, the new Kenelm, the conversion of the Beddington building, the new Science Centre, the Sixth Form Centre… the school has funded all of these projects and more without fundraising.
+We are able to fund the majority of the £10m Arts Centre project, but we do need an extra £2.5m to reach the target.
 The appeal is a must.

 I feel I’m paying enough in school fees.
 Why should I give?